Chicago Nursing Home Abuse Attorney

 - Lack of assistance with walking and other movement exercises

 It is also important to be on the lookout for possible financial exploitation, such as forgery of checks, refusal of patient access to funds, or misappropriation of patient’s Medicare funds.

 If your or someone you love is a victim of nursing home abuse, contact the Senior HelpLine (800) 252-8966 immediately.
 To file a complaint against a nursing home facility, call the Illinois Department of Public Health at (800) 252-4343.
 A Central Complaint Registry records and investigates complaints regarding hospitals, nursing facilities and home health agencies.

 Once a report of abuse is made, a trained elder abuse case worker will contact the victim within 24 hours for the most dangerous situations, within 72 hours for less serious situations, or within seven days for all others situations to determine what services are necessary to stop the abuse.

 Medical Malpractice Claim

-If you or a loved one has been the victim of nursing home abuse or neglect, including medical malpractice, the skilled Chicago medical malpractice attorneys at Ankin Law Offices can help you pursue your rights and seek justice.
+If you or a loved one has been the victim of nursing home abuse or neglect, including medical malpractice, the skilled Chicago medical malpractice attorneys at Ankin Law can help you pursue your rights and seek justice.
 Contact us at (312) 600-0000 if you suspect that nursing home abuse or medical malpractice.